straightupjac/nft-merkle-allowlist-scaffold/README.md

 ](LICENSE)

 ## Disclaimer
-I'm started my web3 dev journey in the last year and these smart contracts are not audited so use at your own risk. (if you notice anything though, please let me know!)
+These smart contracts are not audited so use at your own risk. (if you notice anything though, please let me know!)